lucasmreis/blogSource/src/posts/learning-reasonml-part-3.md

   );
 ```

 Now our code is compiling (as an observation: this is a situation where I think the "open" keyword would lead to better code).
 One interesting observation is that the functions inside `then_` need to return a Promise, so that's why there's a `|> resolve` in every callback.
-Javascript's `.then` do some extra work so you don't need to do that, but I believe that in a strongly typed situation it's best to stick to this simpler constraints.
+Javascript's `.then` does some extra work, so you don't need to do that, but I believe that in a strongly typed situation it's best to stick to simpler constraints.

 We're fetching the API, decoding the response, and sending an action as a result.
-We only need to deal with a possible error, and make sure our function returns `unit`, so it's accepted in the `reducer` function we wrote before:
+We only need to deal with a possible error, and make sure our function returns `unit` so it's accepted in the `reducer` function we wrote before:

 ```js
 let createDeckSideEffects = self =>